pradeebanlab/pradeebanlab.github.io/_pages/projects.md

   - /projects.md
 ---

 I am open source enthusiast.
-I represent the Department of Biomedical Informatics, Emory University (Emory BMI), as the organization administrator and a mentor for the Google Summer of Code (GSoC).
+I represent the Department of Biomedical Informatics, Emory University (Emory BMI), as the organization administrator and a mentor for the [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/).

 ## Google Summer of Code (GSoC)

-The presentation below provides an introduction to GSoC, a virtual open-source summer internship project funded by Google, where contributors work remotely with their favorite open-source organizations.
+The presentation below provides an introduction to GSoC, an annual open-source summer internship program funded by Google, where contributors work remotely with their favorite open-source organizations.

 <iframe src="../files/GSoC.pdf" width="100%" height="600px"></iframe>

-Please look at the [Project Ideas List](https://github.com/NISYSLAB/Emory-BMI-GSoC/) to find a project that you like to work on.
+Please look at the [Project Ideas List](https://github.com/NISYSLAB/Emory-BMI-GSoC/) to find an Emory BMI GSoC project that you like to work on.

+Please note the application deadline is usually around the first week of April each year.
+Please follow the [timeline](https://developers.google.com/open-source/gsoc/timeline) correctly and submit your project proposals on the GSoC site.

 ## Open-Source Projects